People

 ldahmen@purdue.edu

 Lynne Dahmen has worked with research faculty at Purdue University since 2008.
-At the Institute, she manages the implementation of services, and new initiatives and external communications, and works to develop research teams and projects.
-She also works with the leadership team to develop strategic communications.
+At the Institute for a Sustainable future, part of the Discovery Park District within the Office of Research, she works with the faculty director to develop and implement strategic initiatives and maintain internal and external partnerships.
+She works with affiliated faculty to develop interdisciplinary research teams and projects and with staff to develop and implement strategic communication strategies, support events and assist faculty.
 Lynne was previously the managing director for Purdue’s Center for the Environment.
 She also helped launch the College of Engineering’s Center for Brain-inspired Computing.
-She worked as a proposal development specialist for Purdue’s Office of Research.
-She also has taught courses in the School of Languages and Cultures at Purdue and previously at Al Akhawayn University in Ifrane, Morocco and at Indiana University, Bloomington, where she earned her PhD in Comparative Literature.
+She worked as a proposal development specialist for Purdue’s Office of Research for 10 years and taught courses in the School of Languages and Cultures.
 She has expertise in supporting team science and brings experience in faculty coordination, project management, training and communication.

 Kelli Dawson